Museum Stories

 Pierre-Auguste Renoir, Young Girl with a Hat, around 1890, The Montreal Museum of Fine Arts

-In 1890 Pierre-Auguste Renoir finally felt financial security.
-He turned to French eighteenth-century painting by Watteau and Fragonard.
-His half-length paintings of young girls in hats appealed to a wide public and became quite popular.
+Pierre-Auguste Renoir needs no introduction.
+He was one of the key artists of Impressionism.
+In 1890 Renoir finally felt financial security.
+He turned to French 18th-century painting by Watteau and Fragonard and created portraits of girls and women in fashionable, sometimes even extravagant hats.
+These half-length paintings of young girls in hats appealed to a wide public and became quite popular.

-James Tissot, October 1877, The Montreal Museum of Fine Arts
+James Tissot, October, 1877, Montreal Museum of Fine Arts, Montreal, Canada.

-Mrs. Newton was twenty-two years old, the mother of two illegitimate children when Tissot met her.
-She became painter’s companion and frequent model and she gave birth to a son, Cecil George Newton who is believed to be Tissot’s son.
-Tissot frequently referred to these years with Newton as the happiest of his life, a time when he was able to live out his dream of a family life.
+When James Tissot met Kathleen Newton she was 22 years old and the mother of two illegitimate children.
+She became the painter’s companion and frequent model and she gave birth to Cecil George Newton, who is believed to be Tissot’s son.
+Tissot frequently referred to the years spent with Newton as the happiest of his life.
+For the artist, this was a time when he was able to live out his dream of a family life.

 Auguste Rodin, The Sirens, About 1887-1888, The Montreal Museum of Fine Arts

-“Three intertwined sirens sing; each of a different stature and pose, they form an uneven group, staggered like pan pipes,” an art critic Gustave Geffroy wrote.
-The popularity of this model was long-lived: eighteen copies are known, four of which are in marble – like this one.
+“Three intertwined sirens sing; each of a different stature and pose, they form an uneven group, staggered like pan pipes,” these words of art critic Gustave Geffroy perfectly describe this beautiful composition by Auguste Rodin.
+The popularity of this model was long-lived: 18 copies are known, four of which are in marble—like this one.

 Gerrit van Honthorst, Woman Tuning a Lute 1624, The Montreal Museum of Fine Arts

-Honthorst was greatly influenced by the art of Caravaggio.
-He combined the Italian artist’s dramatic light contrasts with a naturalism in his choice of subjects and their presentation.
+Gerard van Honthorst was a Dutch Golden Age painter, who became famous for his use of tenebrism—strong light and shadow effects—which was greatly influenced by the art of Caravaggio.
+He combined the Italian artist’s dramatic light contrasts with a playful mood, as well as naturalism in the way he presented his subjects.

-Edgar Degas – At the Theatre: Woman Seated in the Balcony
+5. Edgar Degas, At the Theatre: Woman Seated in the Balcony

 Edgar Degas, At the Theatre: Woman Seated in the Balcony, About 1877-1880, The Montreal Museum of Fine Arts

-El Greco – Portrait of a Man of the House of Leiva
+6. El Greco, Portrait of a Man of the House of Leiva

 El Greco, Portrait of a Man of the House of Leiva, About 1580-1585, The Montreal Museum of Fine Arts

-El Greco is renowned for the elongated forms.
-The painting has been cut down along the bottom, which explains why the fingers of the subject’s left hand are missing.
+El Greco is renowned for the elongated forms which he used even in his portraits of noblemen, like this one.
+Interestingly, this painting was cut down along the bottom, which explains why the fingers of the sitter’s left hand are missing.

 Rembrandt van Rijn, Portrait of a Young Woman (Magdalena van Loo?)
 About 1668

-Rembrandt van Rijn, Portrait of a Young Woman (Magdalena van Loo?)
-About 1668, The Montreal Museum of Fine Art
+Rembrandt van Rijn, Portrait of a Young Woman, ca. 1668, Montreal Museum of Fine Art, Montreal, Canada.

-The painting was probably a pendant of the sitter’s husband.
-Probably it was the portrait of Titus, Rembrandt’s son.
-In that case, the woman here is Magdalena van Loo, and the painting should be dated 1668, when they married.
+The painting by Rembrandt was probably a pendant (a pair of two paintings).
+It is suggested that it included a portrait of Titus, Rembrandt’s son.
+In that case, the woman presented here is probably Titus’ wife Magdalena van Loo, and the painting should be dated 1668, when they married.

 Honoré Daumier, Women Pursued by Satyrs, 1850, The Montreal Museum of Fine Art

-Famous for his political caricatures, Daumier hoped to be considered a painter when he exhibited this extraordinary picture at the official Salon of 1850 in Paris.
-This mythological subject, unusual for a realistic artist, was more of a pretext for depicting two bare-breasted women amid a whirlwind of draperies, attempting to escape from their pursuers.
+Thanks to this extraordinary picture presented at the official Salon of 1850 in Paris, Honoré Daumier was able to gain deserved recognition as a painter.
+Up to that point he was mostly known for his political caricatures.
+The mythological subject was unusual for a realistic artist like Daumier.
+Most likely it was just a pretext for depicting two bare-breasted women amid a whirlwind of draperies, attempting to escape from their pursuers.

 Henri de Toulouse-Lautrec, Babylone d'Allemagne 1894

-Henri de Toulouse-Lautrec, Babylone d’Allemagne 1894, The Montreal Museum of Fine Art
+Henri de Toulouse-Lautrec, Babylone d’Allemagne, 1894, Montreal Museum of Fine Art, Montreal, Canada.

-This is one of two posters that Lautrec created to advertise the novels of Victor Joze, his Polish friend and neighbour.
-Lautrec brilliantly captures the energy of the horses and riders with just a few lines, in a radical composition of cropped figures – a lesson learnt from Edgar Degas.
+This is one of two posters that Henri de Toulouse-Lautrec created to advertise the novels of Victor Joze, his Polish friend and neighbor.
+Lautrec brilliantly captures the energy of the horses and riders with just a few lines, in a radical composition of cropped figures—a lesson learnt from Edgar Degas.

 Édouard Vuillard, Seated Woman in a Dark Room, About 1895, The Montreal Museum of Fine Art

-The seated woman in this painting is Vuillard’s sister Marie, left alone in the family apartment.
-The whole scene is very mysterious and very close to the Symbolist mode.
+The seated woman in this painting is Édouard Vuillard’s sister Marie, left alone in the family apartment.
+The whole scene is very mysterious with the figure, wearing a bright, patterned dress, gradually emerging from the darkness.
+It is very close to the Symbolist mode.

 Get your daily dose of art